clagenna/bezier/README.md

+# bezier
-Little exercise on Swing.
+little exercise of drawing Bezier curves on swing

-Treated:
+Arguments treated:
 - event of resizing of a container
 - drawing of new points on double click of left mouse
 - drawing of strokes between points
+- drag of point
 - drawing of bezier curve between 4 consecutive points